Why Many Small Businesses Fail And How to Avoid It

 March 19, 2018

-According to a recent statistic published by the US Small Business Administration (SBA), 79.9% of small businesses survive their first birthday.
+According to a statistic published in 2017 by the US Small Business Administration (SBA), only 79.9% of small businesses survive their first birthday.

 This may not look so bad at first, but the report adds that only 50% of small businesses are still in operation five years later, and only 33% are more than a decade old.
 The rest of them fail.